harsh22rangari/book-record-management-10722/README.md

 ## /user/{id}
 GET: Get a user by id ✅
-PUT: Update a user by id
+PUT: Update a user by id✅
 DELETE: Delete a user by id (check if he/she still has an issued book) (is there any fine to be paid)

 ## /users/subscription-details/{id}